The Team

 Pronouns: He, Him, His

-A Montana lifer, Chantz is ecstatic to be returning to his homebase after 4 years away exploring Denver and Portland.
-He’s extremely thankful to be starting a position with OAA that will allow him to continue giving back to the great state that raised him and impressed upon him the importance of community and togetherness.
-Outside of work Chantz enjoys all forms of travel, live music and theatre, bowling, and winning all the board games.
+Chantz is ecstatic to be celebrating his 2 year Anniversary with OAA in 2023.
+Born in Sidney Montana, Chantz has spent 32 of his (never you mind how many) years living on one side of the state or the other.
+He’s extremely thankful to be in a position with OAA that will allow him to continue giving back to the great state that raised him and impressed upon him the importance of community and togetherness.
+He recently completed Montana's Community Health Worker training to further expand his offerings at OAA.
+Outside of work Chantz enjoys all forms of travel, live music and theatre, pinball, board games, and fostering his obsession with Dave Matthews Band (have you SEEN them live?!)

 Dessilynn has lived in Montana for 24 years.
 In 2015 she found recovery and after 4 years, was looking for a job that had meaning and that could allow her to do what she loves doing, helping people.
 In the fall of 2019 she gratefully joined the OAA team.
 The ability she has to meet people where they are speaks volumes about the team she works with.
 Their knowledge and guidance has been a staple in her experience here.
 Enjoying the freedom of working on her own she thrives in the Polson office, knowing the team has her back.